ref-humbold/OpenGL/README.md

 ----

-OpenGL should be installed in directory */usr/local/lib*
+OpenGL libraries should be installed in directory */usr/local/lib*